DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

 Particularly unsettling are the "Doogle" and "Lens" features, which turn the private data it collects into publicly searchable information, effectively doxing tools.

+A quick overview on two of DoubleCounter's features:

+* **Doogle**: A "search" engine.
+Put in a Discord user, get back a list of other Discord accounts that DoubleCounter thinks are alts, often based on shared IPs or browser cookies from that verification click.
+  Free users get three lifetime searches; paying subscribers can use this tool as much as they want.

+* **Lens**: A subscription service showing a user's history across different servers using DoubleCounter – things like bans, kicks, or other moderation actions.

+These tools have massive privacy issues, which we'll discuss in detail later.

 ### "All data is automatically processed, encrypted, and never viewed by humans.
 We do not sell or share your data".
 This is the promise made in the very first paragraph of their privacy policy[^privacy-policy], the policy under which tens of millions of users clicked "verify"[^40m-users].
 It's what everyone immediately saw, *if* they even bothered to read the